Retro-Devils/Devils-Corral/README.md

 - How do I pick different gun types?

                 When game is laoding set default emu for each system to Lightgun-YOURGUN

-- Does this come with games ?

-                No or bios.
-Thiers probably a loaded version out thier. ;)

 - Does this support more than Light gun games?